Starts Tuesday 18 April, 5.45pm to 8pm.

 VENUE & ACCESSIBILITY

-Methodist Central Hall is a wheelchair accessible venue, and home to an interfaith community - welcoming people of all faiths and none.
+City of Edinburgh Methodist Church is a wheelchair accessible venue, and home to an interfaith community - welcoming people of all faiths and none.

 If you need support getting to or from the venue in order to be able to take part, please let us know when you book.
 A lift share noticeboard will be posted at the first session on 18 April, but please note that nearby on street parking is limited.